This page contains the requirements for presenting at the 2018 Challenge Weekend as well as suggestions for what your presentation should contain.

 - Complete the submission form below

-- We highly recommend you follow steps 1 -5 above by 4:30pm on April 6th.
-You may submit multiple entries and we will use the latest timestamped entry up to 5:00pm.
-But if you miss the 5:00pm deadline you will not be able to present.
+- We highly recommend you follow steps 1 -5 above by 4:30pm on April 15th.
+You may continue working on your Slides presentation all the way up until 5:00pm and your changes will automatically be saved by Google.
+But if you miss the 5:00pm deadline for the form submission above you will not be able to present.
 No exceptions.
-So submit a version in advance of 5:00pm just in case you have trouble at the deadline.
+So submit a version in advance of 5:00pm to avoid any trouble at the deadline.

 What to include in your presentation